-By checking the box next to "Plot raw watch sounds instead of analyzed ticks" in the Settings window, Watch-O-Scope will switch to a mode where, instead of a single dot, each column on the display will display the sound level during the entire tick interval.
+By checking the box next to "Plot raw watch sounds instead of analyzed ticks" in the Settings window, Watch-O-Scope will switch to a mode where, instead of a single dot, each column on the display will display the sound level during the entire tick interval (the Vertical Scale setting is ignored in this mode).
 In effect, this is like looking at consecutive ticks in scope mode, stacked side by side, and then viewed from above.

 In addition to allowing testing of watches that defy analysis using the regular dot-per-tick mode, raw mode also lets you see a lot of things that the ordinary timing mode does not show.
 In the example above, one can see the vastly different levels for the odd and even ticks.
 Any time there is any sort of vertical striping visible, it indicates a difference between consecutive ticks.